-Domaine Pattes Loup is one of the most exciting estates to emerge from Chablis in recent years (Pattes Loup means "wolf’s paws").
-Thomas Pico started his tiny estate in Courgis in 2005, just outside of the village of Chablis, under the wing of his friends and fellow organic Chablisiens, Alice and Olivier de Moor.
-He inherited 2.4 hectares of vines from his family’s estate, which has historically produced correct, but uninspiring wines.
-Motivated to take a qualitative leap in a new direction, and against the wishes of his father, he immediately began a program of strict yield control and a conversion to organic viticulture.
+Domaine Pattes Loup is one of the most exciting estates to emerge from Chablis in recent years (Pattes Loup means "wolf paws").
+Thomas Pico started his tiny estate in Courgis in 2005, just outside of the village of Chablis, under the wings of his friends and fellow organic Chablisiens, Alice and Olivier de Moor.
+He inherited 2.4 hectares of vines from his family’s estate, which historically produced correct, but uninspiring wines.
+Motivated to take a qualitative leap in a new direction, and against the wishes of his father, Thomas immediately began a program of strict yield control and a conversion to organic viticulture.
 This is a rarity in Chablis and a feat of extreme diligence in this often inhospitable vinegrowing region.

 Progressively, Pico has taken over more and more of his father's vines.
 Today, the estate comprises 15 hectares of vineyards, all carefully and organically farmed.
 Fortunately, most of Pico's vines are selection massale planted by his grandfather on the hillsides near Courgis and Preys, the two highest altitude villages in the appellation, with vineyards up to 300 meters in elevation.
 He is also experimenting with a rotation of cover crops to both protect against erosion, increase water retention, and increase microorganisms in his soils.